mco-gh/mco.dev/content/post/found/rbg.md

 coverImage = "/img/rbg.jpg"
 +++

-Watch this excellent documentary to learn more about the life of this American hero.
+Watch this excellent documentary to learn more about the life of a real American hero.

 <br>